-PG&E disagrees with the proposal, noting that although the exchange of program participation data may prevent double counting, the proposal does not address numerous questions related to customer consent and data privacy, competitive neutrality, and program choice.
-PG&E recommends instead a dual participation workshop to further develop the Joint CCA's proposals.
+PG&E disagrees with the proposal, noting that although the exchange of program participation data may prevent double counting, the proposal does not

 &lt;sup>437 Id. at Attachment A to Attachment D.

 &lt;sup>438 Id. at 6-8.